Ruilomba/Checkout.com/README.md

 * Assumption -> We cannot send CCV and Card number to Acquiring bank without encryption
-* Solution -> There is a shared key between payment gateway and acquiring bank so the data will be encrypted before sending and decrypted
-* for reading the values.
+* Solution -> There is a shared key between payment gateway and acquiring bank so the data will be encrypted before sending and decrypted for reading the values.

 #### Technical solution
-I tried to decouple logic and dependencies as much as I could having created a client for calling our API but referencing only the
+I tried to decouple logic and dependencies as much as I could.
+For example created a client for calling our API but refering only the
-DTO project on the API in order not to give not needed ambiguity to our clients
+DTO project on the API in order not to give extra ambiguity to our clients